A. Application for Admission to the College

 The College reserves the right to exclude any student permanently or temporarily, at the sole discretion of the Principal, if this action is in the interest of the student or for the good of the College.

-An international full fee student who is not living with her parent/s is required to have a welfare guardian who will act on her behalf in matters related to the College.
-A welfare guardian may be a relative or family friend over the age of 21 years or an approved professional guardian and must be nominated by the student’s parent/s.
-The College must be notified of a request to change a welfare guardian.
-The Head of School must approve the new arrangement prior to the change.
+An international full fee student who is not living with her parent/s is required to have an approved arrangement with the College in relation to matters including accommodation and welfare.
+In the event that the student’s parents wish to nominate a local guardian, the person may be a relative or family friend over the age of 21 years or an approved professional guardian.
+Such appointment must be made in writing and signed by the student’s parent/s.
+Where the College has issued a Confirmation of Appropriate Accommodation and Welfare (CAAW) , the College will appoint a delegate of the Principal as guardian.
+The College must be notified in writing by the student’s parents of a request to change accommodation or welfare arrangements.
+The Principal’s delegate must approve the new arrangement prior to such changes.

-A student not living with her parent/s must live in the MLC Boarding House, approved homestay accommodation or with her welfare guardian.
-The College must be notified immediately of any change in accommodation.
-The Head of School must approve the new arrangements prior to the change.
+A student not living with her parent/s must live in the MLC Boarding House or an MLC approved homestay accommodation.
+The College must be notified in writing by the student’s parents of a request to change accommodation arrangements.
+The Principal’s delegate must approve the new arrangements prior to the change.